-1.5 Not-for-Profit Organisations (NPOs) form a significant segment of the economy due to their sheer numbers and the extent and nature of their activities .They are sometimes referred to as the third sector", the first sector being the "government" and the second sector being the "market" or private business.
+1.5 Not-for-Profit Organisations (NPOs) form a significant segment of the economy due to their sheer numbers and the extent and nature of their activities.
+They are sometimes referred to as the third sector", the first sector being the "government" and the second sector being the "market" or private business.
 It is difficult to define their characteristics as these organisations are extremely varied.
-Their range of activities include health, economic and social assistance, education, promotion or defence of various causes etc., The services are not limited to merely charitable causes and include training, recreational services, artistic or cultural endeavours(museums, theatres), professional associations, farmers' networks, academic centres, labour unions etc. Many of these activities are not exclusive to NPOs and there are for-profit organisations doing the same for a fee.
-For instance, Profit oriented sports clubs, theatres also exist .
+Their range of activities include health, economic and social assistance, education, promotion or defence of various causes, etc. The services are not limited to merely charitable causes and include training, recreational services, artistic or cultural endeavours (museums, theatres), professional associations, farmers' networks, academic centres, labour unions, etc. Many of these activities are not exclusive to NPOs and there are profit organisations and doing the same for a fee.
+For instance, Profit oriented sports clubs, theatres also exist.

-1.6 They cannot be categorised through size or legal structure.
+- 1.6 They cannot be categorised through size or legal structure.
 Though the majority of them are small and have a limited budget, there are NPOs with national and even international reach.
-In India, there is Child Rights and You (CRY) and Helpage which are national level entities.
-Some of the well known international names are Amnesty International, Rotary International, Carnegie Corporation of New York, the Red Cross and Red Crescent Organizations, United Nations Educational Scientific and Cultural Organisation (UNESCO) and World Wide Fund for Nature.
-There are various legal forms prevalent in the sector.

-1.7 Many NPOs need to have their financial statements audited under statutory or donor requirements.
+In India, there are national level NPOs, like, Child Rights and You (CRY), Smile Foundation, Give India, Goonj and Helpage India to name a few.
+Some of well known international names are Amnesty International, Rotary International, Carnegie Corporation of New York, the Red Cross and Red Crescent Organizations, United Nations Educational Scientific and Cultural Organisation (UNESCO) and World Wide Fund for Nature. - 1.7 Many NPOs need to have their financial statements audited under statutory or donor requirements.
 The Income tax Act requires filing of annual returns and audit report for certain NPOs.
 Some of the state legislations relating to trusts and charitable institutions provide for compulsory audit even where the income is below the maximum amount which is not chargeable to income tax.
 Such ceiling limits are dependent in terms of the statutory provisions of the relevant State Acts.
 Many donors demand annual accounts and audit report when applying for grant.
-Some donors give consideration to the fact that the not-for-profit organizations may not have audited financial statements but may require a yearly audit after the funds are transferred.
+Some donors may not need it considering the fact that the NPO may not have audited financial statements but would require a yearly audit after the funds are transferred.
 It has to be kept in mind that the above characteristics may not be applicable to all NPOs.
-Depending on the size, nature and objectives, some features may be significant for one and non-existent for another.
+Depending on the size, nature and objectives, some features may not be significant for other.